Connect with others who understand.

 2. Apply an Ointment After Showering

-After you shower and before you swim in chlorinated water, be sure to apply an ointment, which can provide extra protection against the drying effects on skin from chlorine.
 Ointments are skin products that contain oils, like petroleum jelly or coconut oil.
 They are thicker than lotions and can help keep your skin moisturized.
 They may also protect your skin from substances that can cause irritation, such as chlorine.
-Lotions are water-soluble and can dissolve in a swimming pool and lose their effectiveness, so anything thicker and greasier is better.
+Lotions are usually water-based and can wash off easily in a swimming pool, so something thicker and oil-based is better.

 3. Use Sunscreen if Swimming Outdoors